Mass upload examples

 - If you are specifying a Rock Temperature in this sheet, this is not the reservoir temperature but is instead the rock temperature at the surface to create a linear temperature profile in the rock.
 Setting this to reservoir temperature causes the BHP calculation to fail.

-- Other logical checks in every wellbore configuration - End of the last casing section must be deeper than the top perforation depth, the tubing bottom MD must be less than or equal to top perforation depth, and the tubing OD can never be larger than the Casing ID.
+- Other logical checks in every wellbore configuration - End of the last casing section must be deeper than the Top Perforation Depth, the Tubing Bottom MD must be less than or equal to Top Perforation Depth, and the Tubing OD can never be larger than the Casing ID.

+1.5.2.
 Tips Using Merge

 This mode is primarily designed and used to add production data and other information to an existing well on whitson+.

-- You can also update or add to the configurations by using the Wellbore Data sheet.
-New wellbore configurations with new 'Use from date' will be appended to the existing configurations.
-To replace an already existing wellbore configuration with the new one, use the same 'Use from date' as the already existing one and to replace the default configuration in the well (the first one) leave the 'Use from date' empty to override the default.
+You can update or add Wellbore Configurations using the Wellbore Data sheet.
+New configurations with a new Use from date are appended.
+To replace an existing configuration, use the same Use from date.
+To replace the default configuration (the first one), leave Use from date empty.